 Your mortgage advisor will select the most appropriate lender for your mortgage application, reflecting your credit status.

 I have a new business and only have one year’s accounts.
 Can I still get a mortgage?

-The short answer is yes, you can!
-Only a small number of lenders consider providing a mortgage on the basis of one year’s accounts, but your mortgage advisor can search the market and find a lender that suits your circumstances.
+There are a small number of lenders that consider providing a mortgage on the basis of one year’s accounts, but your mortgage advisor can search the market and find a lender that suits your circumstances.

 What if I become seriously ill or my partner dies and I can’t afford my mortgage repayments?

 It’s an understandable concern.
 As well as helping you to buy your home, I can also make sure you get to keep it should a disaster strike.
+As long as you maintain a suitable insurance policy you can be assured that funds will be available when needed.
 When you take out a large debt you should always consider protecting it against the unpredictability of life, such as death or critical illness.
 Get in touch for a quote for life assurance and/or serious illness protection insurance.

 What type of mortgage do I need?